OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/vm-setup.md

 # Next Step

-After you finish configuring the VMs, continue to [deploying a Kubernetes cluster](../docs/kubernetes-setup.md).
+After you finish configuring the VMs, continue to [Step 4: Deploying a Kubernetes cluster](../docs/kubernetes-setup.md).